virtjs/virtjs.github.io/_metalsmith/content/developers/writing-an-engine.md

 - **A recompiler** will, as implied, recompile the original program in order to convert all the emulated machine primitives into the host environment primitives.
 For example, an asm-like `add a, b` instruction would become `a + b` in Javascript.
 Since the recompiled code is native, it can be run much faster, avoiding expensive indirections.
 However, it involves a long startup time, and may be impossible in some cases (for example with self-modifying codes).
 - **A JIT** is a bit like the recompiler approach, but with different advantages and inconvenients.
 The JIT will recompile part of the original program, but only when needed.
 It avoids the burden of having to compile the full program, and allows to recompile some parts of the code if they happen to change during the execution, but requires some additional runtime code to do its magic.

-Nevertheless, JIT engines offer many advantages over the two other approaches, and most of Virt.js engines will use them.
+Nevertheless, JIT engines offer many advantages over the two other approaches, and most of Virtjs engines will use them.
 And guess what?
 That's a good news!
-Since they are so powerful, the Virt.js core contains a ready-to-use JIT compilation strategy.
+Since they are so powerful, the Virtjs core contains a ready-to-use JIT compilation strategy.
 You can use it to bootstrap your engine without hassle.
 Let's dig it.

 ```js
 import { JIT } from 'virtjs/core/JIT';